 What it is

 "Acc" means accumulating — dividends are automatically reinvested for you.
-This is what you want.
 "Dist" or "Inc" means the dividends get paid out as cash.
-For long-term growth, always pick Acc.
+For long-term growth, I always pick Acc — but which share class suits you depends on your own goals and circumstances.

 The Tax-Free Wrapper